Bone conduction: History

 The first bone conduction hearing aids were invented in the 15th century.
 Italian physician Girolamo Cardano realized that when a rod was placed between someone's teeth and attached the other end to a musical instrument, the person could hear the music despite their hearing loss.
 This method was used by Beethoven, as his hearing deteriorated towards the end of his life.
 In the 1820s, French physician Jean Marc Gaspard Itard improved on this device by attaching the other end of the rod not to a musical instrument but to the mouth of another speaker.
 This invention was known as the Rod of Itard.
+Alexander Graham Bell's invention of the telephone in 1876 made it possible to convert electrical signals into acoustic stimuli.
+According to Sterne's study, the telephone contributed to the "leveling of rank differences," as only wealthy people had access to these new sound reproduction technologies.
+These technologies were seen as a means of immediate communication or as a provider of intimacy.

 In 1923, Hugo Gernsback created a new kind of bone conduction hearing aid called the "Osophone", which he later elaborated on with his "Phonosone".
 Bone conduction hearing aids have also been fitted to glasses, which fit tightly to the side of the head.

 In the 1970s, a team of doctors in Gothenburg, most notably Anders Tjellström, had the idea to implant a bone vibrator plate into the mastoid bone with an adjoining screw that allowed an external audio processor to be attached to conduct sound.
 The first three patients were implanted in 1977.
 The device gave good results and became known as a bone-anchored hearing aid, or BAHA.
 In 2012, this idea was taken a step further by the introduction of the BONEBRIDGE device.
 Whereas a BAHA implant is a percutaneous device that requires the screw abutment to protrude through the skin, the BONEBRIDGE is a transcutaneous device and is fully implanted under the skin.
 In this case, the audio processor is held in place by magnets.